 After you have been admitted, follow these steps to prepare for your arrival.

-You'll need to create a study plan that will be reviewed by an Academic Advisor in your chosen college.
+• You will need to submit a Study Plan, a list of courses you wish to enroll at the university, that will be reviewed by an Academic Advisor in your chosen college.

-Use the Course and Program Catalogue to learn more about each course offered at USask.
+• Use the USask Course and Program Catalogue to learn more about each course offered at USask.

-The USask Academic Advisor from the college you've chosen will ensure that you have met the course prerequisites for your intended courses and will provide you with the necessary enrolment permissions.
+Student are able to self-register in some courses.
+However in most cases, the USask Academic Advisor from the selected USask college will ensure that you have met the course prerequisites for your intended courses and will provide you with the necessary enrolment permissions.

 You can register for your classes after you've received this confirmation.